 Your work will determine which unemployment insurance fund you can become a member of.
 If you are not a member of an unemployment insurance fund, you can receive some remuneration from basic insurance (grundförsäkring), which is paid out no earlier than the day you turn 20.

 Previous work requirements

-To receive these benefits, you must have worked for at least 6 months and a minimum of 80 hours per month during the last 12 months before becoming unemployed.
-Alternatively, you may have worked 480 hours during a continuous 6‑month period and for at least 50 hours per month.
+To receive these benefits, you must meet the work-condition (arbetsvillkor), i.e.in the period of 12 months prior to unemployment, you must have performed gainful work for a minimum of 80 hours per calendar month for at least 6 months, or for at least 480 hours during a consecutive period of 6 calendar months and worked a minimum of 50 hours each of those 6 months.
 Certain periods of national service or of being in receipt of parental allowance (föräldrapenning) can be counted as time worked.
 To receive income-related benefits, you must have been a member of an unemployment insurance fund for at least 12 consecutive months.

 If you have not been able to work during the last 12 months due to illness, national service, full-time study or child care, the period can be extended by up to 5 years.

 At the Swedish Public Employment Service (Arbetsförmedlingen) you should make an individual action plan and submit an activity report every month where you describe what you have done to try to find a job.
 One of the basic requirements for obtaining benefit is that you must be able to work at least 3 hours every working day and at least 17 hours per week.
 Self-employed must have terminated their activity in their business or have put it on hold.
 You must look for work across the whole labour market.